Shop on PrimaryArms.com

 Aero Precision

-Aero Precision also offers complete variants that use each lower mentioned above.
-Depending on which one you look at these lowers can either come outfitted with either mil-spec components, or upgraded parts like Magpul furniture, enhanced triggers, and more.
+Aero Precision also has several complete variants of each lower.
+They can come outfitted with either mil-spec components or upgraded ones like enhanced triggers and Magpul furniture.
 Their stripped lowers can range anywhere from around $120 to upwards of $150+, while their complete options are typically found around $275 to as much as $400+, depending on the package.

 SOLGW Tour 07 jpg